-GFCI protection is required in single-phase receptacles rated 50 amps or less, not exceeding 150 volts to ground, and 3-phase receptacles rated 100 amps or less, not exceeding 150 volts to ground.
+GFCI protection is required for all 125-250-volt receptacles rated 50 amps or less, not exceeding 150 volts to ground, supplied by a single-phase branch circuit in:

 Ground-fault circuit interrupters, GFCIs or GFIs, are safety devices built into outlets that protect against electrical shock.
 Their circuitry monitors electrical input.
 When a ground fault occurs, the GFCI quickly—in a fraction of a second—shuts off the power.